OMNIALowCode/omnia3/docs/pages/omnia3/Introduction/omnia3_platformchangelog.md

 ### Bugs:
  - Occasionally menu isn't filtered out with privileges.
- - When a Menu has subfolders, the top level menu folder is visible even there's no access to subentries.
+ - When a Menu has sub folders, the top level menu folder is visible even there's no access to subentries.

 ## [3.0.271](#3.0.271)
 Release Date: 2019-06-27